Valaris Limited research snapshot

 Industry trend

 Offshore drilling remains essential for deepwater oil and gas production, which is growing as shallow-water and onshore fields mature.
 The industry is cyclical but structurally supported by depleting legacy fields, deepwater economics, and long-cycle project development.
-The offset is that energy transition policy and investor ESG preferences pressure long-term E&P capital allocation.
+The offset is that energy transition policy and investor ESG preferences pressure long-term E&P capital allocation, and oil price swings tied to geopolitics such as the Iran conflict have driven sharp moves in the sector.

 Valuation and margin of safety

-At $77.57, VAL trades at 16.13x TTM normalized EPS and 1.70x book value.
-The elevated forward P/E of about 29x suggests the market expects earnings to normalize downward from FY2025 peak levels.
-Margin of safety improves if dayrates and utilization stay supportive, but the current price leaves limited room for negative surprises given the Q1 2026 loss.
+At $79.19, VAL trades at about 5.56x trailing GAAP EPS and 1.74x book value, but the elevated forward multiple based on the 2026 consensus EPS of about $3.60 suggests the market expects earnings to normalize downward from FY2025 peak levels.
+Margin of safety improves if dayrates, utilization, and the deal stay supportive, but the current price sits above the analyst consensus target of $67.27, leaving limited room for negative surprises given the Q1 2026 loss.

 Source-backed data